egrosdou01/personal-blog/blog/2024-08-11-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 - `main.tf`: Contains the resource blocks that define the resources to be created in the Azure cloud
 - `variables.tf`: Contains the variable declaration used in the resource blocks
 - `providers.tf`: Contains the required providers used in the resource blocks
-- `data.tf`: Contains a number of data retrived from the outside and use it through the resource creation
+- `data.tf`: Contains several data retrieved from the outside and used it through the resource creation
 - `output.tf`: Contains the output that needs to be generated on successful completion of the OpenTofu plan/apply
 - `*.tfvars`: Contains the default values of the specified variables

 ## providers.tf

-As mentioned above, the `providers.tf` file holds the required providers that will be used for the creation of the relevant resources.
+The `providers.tf` file holds the required providers that will be used for the creation of the relevant resources.
 OpenTofu configurations must declare which providers they require so that OpenTofu can install and use them.

 ```hcl
 terraform {